PR1YANKPAT3L/react-native-config/README.md

 2. xconfig file used by `RNConfiguration.framework` and env.<#configuration#> files used by android
 2. Puts generated swift code in `RNConfiguration` framework in `RNConfigurationModel.swift` and `RNConfigurationModelFactory.swift`.
 These files get overriden so do not change them
 3. Puts c-code in `RNConfigurationBride` to be able to use the keys and values in Javascript
+4. Uses the react native bridge imports of your project.
+So to be able to build it you need to integrate and build your react native project first so it find sthe `"RCTBridgeModule.h"`